AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/personalization-web-page.md

 ---
 title:  Personalization of full web page Experience
-description: Learn how to create an activity to redirect your site pages that are hosted on AEM to a new page using Adobe Target.
+description: Learn how to create a Target activity to redirect your AEM web site pages to new pages using Adobe Target.
 feature: targeting
 topics: integrations, authoring, personalization, activity, offers
 audience: all